 To solve this problem, we built Reduct, a word-based video editing software solution that allows you to edit the video just by editing the text of an (extremely accurate) transcript.

 In this post, we'll describe what Reduct is, how it enables you to edit a video just by editing text, and how that can save you hours of time.
-Or, you can see for yourself by.
+Or, you can see for yourself by starting a free trial of Reduct today.

 Reduct.Video: A Word-Based, Online Video Editor (Edit Video Just By Editing Text)